Cast-El/CastelAPI/README.md

 ## License

-This project is licensed under the UNLICENSED license.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.